apidoorman/doorman/backend-services/OPERATIONS.md

 3. Set ALLOWED_ORIGINS to your web client domains; set ALLOW_CREDENTIALS=true only when needed.
 4. Provision Redis (recommended) and MongoDB (optional in memory-only mode).
 In memory mode, enable encryption key for dumps and consider TOKEN_ENCRYPTION_KEY for API keys.
 5. Rotate JWT_SECRET_KEY periodically; plan for key rotation and token invalidation.
+6. Memory-only mode requires a single worker (THREADS=1); multiple workers will have divergent in-memory state.

 ## Runbooks